 Switching on the TV or radio can also help to drown out the sound of loud banging fireworks.
 Be mindful of what station you choose.
 The aim is to use the new sound to calm your guinea pigs so keep the volume low and avoid programmes with lots of gunfire or car noise.

 If your guinea pig is new to hearing the TV or radio, ensure you keep a close watch over them to see how they are adjusting to this new sound.

 Companionship goes a long way with guinea pigs, so refrain from separating your guinea pigs even if one of them is more on edge than the others.
 Guinea pigs are social creatures so having their cage mates provides a lot of comfort.

 They will also enjoy hearing your voice so staying in the same room and chatting to them is a great method to calm them down.

 If we think they are getting nervous or they start showing signs they want to go in, we place them back inside their cage and still stay close.
 We keep talking to them and often they come back out again peeping to see what we are up to.

 Extra hay is always a welcomed gift for a guinea pig!
 Filling their hay racks with fresh hay is a great distraction as is filling a box with hay ensuring there are adequate holes in it for entering and exiting.

-Ensuring your guinea pigs has plenty of hiding places is essential and another way to take the focus of the loud bangs and flashes of lights caused by fireworks.
-A hiding hole or plush bed will provide hours of comfort and entertainment and once your guinea pigs begin investigating, they will forget all about the strange sounds and lights.
+Ensuring your guinea pigs have plenty of hiding places is essential and another way to take the focus off the loud bangs and flashes of lights caused by fireworks.
+A hiding corner or fluffy plush bed will provide hours of comfort and entertainment and once your guinea pigs begin investigating, they will forget all about the strange sounds and lights.